Denmark Gambling Regulation

 Gambling Regulators in Denmark

 The Danish Gambling Authority is now an independent government entity whose main offices are located in the city of Odense.
-It has approximately 100 employees at the moment of writing.
+It has approximately 100 employees at the time of writing.
 Apart from issuing permits, the Authority must ensure a fair and secure gambling sector.

-It analyzes the local market to provide unambiguous and comprehensible information.
-It also promotes responsible and regulated gambling.
+It analyzes the local market to provide clear and comprehensible information, and it also promotes responsible, regulated gambling.
 The regulator’s official website contains a complete list of locally licensed operators for Danish players to check.

 Conclusion

-Among the most recent developments on the Danish gambling scene is the tax hike on online casino operators, planned for 2021.
+Among the most recent developments on the Danish gambling scene is the tax hike on online casino operators planned for 2021.
 It aims to generate more revenue for the country’s education and health care sectors but may drive some of the current licensees away from the Danish market.